Early Connection Opportunity (ECO)

 ECO is designed to start you off in the right direction.
-It will teach you about the attitudes, skills and social connections that characterize successful University of Rochester students.
-ECO will prepare you for classes, inform you about services you can use when you need help, and introduce you to social life on campus.
+It will teach you about the attitudes, skills, and social connections that characterize successful University of Rochester students.
+ECO prepares you for classes, informs you about services you can use when you need help, and introduces you to social life on campus.

-- Students who we believe would profit from the connections they can make during this summer residential program.
+- Students who we believe would benefit from the connections they can make during this summer residential program.

 - Students for whom participation in Early Connection is a condition of admission.

-- A series of workshops on using the University's computing facilities for writing papers, analyzing data, creating graphics and using the University's electronic mail system.
+- A series of workshops on using the University's computing facilities (for writing papers, analyzing data, creating graphics) and email.

 - A series of workshops on strategies and tactics that will promote your academic success.

-- Academic workshops that introduce students to the unique Rochester Curriculum and its three divisions of learning.
+- Academic workshops that introduce you to the unique Rochester Curriculum and its three divisions of learning.